apiato/documentation/docs/security/email-varification.md

 title: Email Verification
 ---

+## Introduction {#introduction}

+Many web applications require users to verify their email addresses before using the application.
+Rather than forcing you to re-implement this feature by hand for each application you create, Apiato provides convenient built-in services for sending and verifying email verification requests.

+## Configuration {#configuration}

+To get started, verify that your `User` model implements the `MustVerifyEmail` contract.
+This should already be done for you by the `User` model that ships with Apiato.

+Next,
+enable the email verification feature in the `app\Containers\AppSection\Authentication\Configs\appSection-authentication` config file.

+### Sending Email Verification Notification {#sending-email-verification-notification}
+Given this feature is enabled, newly registered users will automatically be sent an email containing an email verification link.
+As you can see by examining your application's App\Providers\EventServiceProvider, Laravel already contains a SendEmailVerificationNotification listener that is attached to the Illuminate\Auth\Events\Registered event.
+This event listener will send the email verification link to the user.

+If you are manually implementing registration within your application instead of using a starter kit, you should ensure that you are dispatching the Illuminate\Auth\Events\Registered event after a user's registration is successful:

+When email verification is enabled, the API will send an email verification link to the user's email address when the user is created.
-Email verification is enabled by default but no route is protected against unconfirmed user access.
-To let only confirmed users access a certain route you should add the `verified` middleware to that route.
-You can globally disable email verification by setting
+To let only confirmed users
+access a certain route you should add the `verified` middleware to that route.
-`'require_email_verification' => false,` in `App\Containers\AppSection\Authentication\Configs\appSection-authentication.php`.

 :::note
 While email verification is disabled you **cannot** protect any route against unconfirmed user access by using `verified` middleware and this middleware is ignored.
 :::

 When email verification is enabled and a user hits a protected endpoint, the API throws an exception, if the `User` is not yet `confirmed`.